vizdata-f21/project-1-team_5_look_alive/README.md

 decided to compare the proportions with an area plot.
 This gave us the opportunity to showcase which causes are the most impactful in Brazil’s deforestation.
-Finally, to understand the “why” of deforestation, we selected to examine one of the leading causes of deforestation in Brazil
+Finally, to understand the “why” of deforestation, we selected to examine one of the leading causes of deforestation in Brazil.
-- soybean production.
 Using line plots again allowed us to highlight which regions and countries are most influential in driving soybean production globally.

 Putting all of these factors together gives us a basic understanding of global deforestation.